rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ### Option B-Certificate Signed By A Recognized Certificate Authority

+>**Note:**
+> If you are using Self Signed Certificate, [click here](#option-a-self-signed-certificate) to proceed.

 If you are using a Certificate Signed By A Recognized Certificate Authority, you will need to generate a base64 encoded string for the Certificate file and the Certificate Key file.
+Make sure that your certificate file includes all the [intermediate certificates](#ssl-faq-troubleshooting) in the chain, the order of certificates in this case is first your own certificate, followed by the intermediates.
+Please refer to the documentation of your CSP (Certificate Service Provider) to see what intermediate certificate(s) need to be included.

 In the `kind: Secret` with `name: cattle-keys-ingress`: